How ScryCheck scores Commander decks

 FAQ

-Why is my deck rated lower/higher than expected?
+Why is my deck rated lower than expected?

 What does “Confidence” mean?